-A wealth of resources are available to help turn your energy and motivation into real actions that make a difference, even during this pandemic.
-The links below showcase the many ways you can take action, strengthen your advocacy skills, or organize with Science Rising virtually in 2020.
+A wealth of resources are available to help turn your energy and motivation into real actions that make a difference.
+The links below showcase the many ways you can take action, strengthen your civic engagement skills, or organize your community.

 QUICK LINKS: